 The minimum standard for successful completion of each IPPEs is a grade of Credit (CR) as reflected as a 2.0 on the preceptor evaluation rubric.
 Students who earn a grade of No Credit (NC) in an IPPE course will be placed on Experiential Warning-Introductory.
 A student placed on Experiential Warning-Introductory will receive an experiential improvement plan and will be required to remediate the course by completing a second IPPE course (respectively either PHRM 771 or 772) within a year or recommended time.
 The first earned NC will appear on their transcript.
-Individuals on Experiential Warning-Introductory will not be able to advance in the experiential curriculum without successful remediated IPPE receives the CR grade on their transcript and is able to advance in the experiential curriculum.
+Individuals on Experiential Warning-Introductory will not be able to advance in the experiential curriculum without successful remediation.
+A student placed on Experiential Warning-Introductory who successfully completes their remediated IPPE receives the CR grade on their transcript and is able to advance in the experiential curriculum.